 There are several possibilities here.
-One is that the work I do and the model I've built are just too weird for words in the eyes of people who work in organizations.
-I don't think so--I wouldn't, of course-because reactions of people I work with are usually favorable.
-I get lots of "ahas," a valued ethnographic result, which means I'm telling them things they knew but didn't know they knew it.
+One is that the work I do and the model I have built are just too weird for words in the eyes of people who work in organizations.
+I do not think so-I would not, of course-because reactions of people I work with are usually favorable.
+I get lots of "ahas," a valued ethnographic result, which means I am telling them things they knew but did not know they knew it, something that harks back to Schein's concept of clinical ethnography.

 Another possibility is that the approach and the strategies are unusual, given the mainstream tradition of organizational research and development and business/management practices.
 Their application requires better timing, more of a broader trend to reassure the local organization, a tipping point.
-One example-The well-known Plexus Institute (www.plexusinstitute.org), a center for the use of complexity theory in health care, has now had success with applications around the MRSA issue, under the guidance of the Sternins' "positive deviance" group, mentioned earlier.
-As in the classic case of Rogers' diffusion of innovation theory (1995), a few early adopters who reported successful stories ignited the logistic growth curve that shows take-off in a larger community.
+One example-The well-known Plexus Institute, a center for the use of complexity theory in health care, has now had success with applications around the MRSA issue, under the guidance of the Sternins' positive deviance group, mentioned earlier.
+As in the classic case of Rogers' (1995) diffusion of innovation theory, a few early adopters who reported successful stories ignited the logistic growth curve that shows take-off in a larger community.

 Or then there's a gloomy possibility, at least for social service programs.
 A few years ago, when I first started this work, a colleague who consults on complexity in the private sector and I were talking.
 I told him I wanted to steal the private sector applications and hand them over to social services.
 He laughed.
 "They can't adapt," he said.
-He may have been right, but not because staff and clients don't want to change.
-Social services do not have the "bottom-line" as a rapid-feedback metric to evaluate changes in strategy.
-Instead, they depend on funders who are distant from actual practices and who wrap the money in numerous regulatory constraints.
+He may have been right, but not because staff and clients do not want to change.
+Social services do not have the bottom-line as a rapid-feedback metric to evaluate changes in strategy.
+Instead, they depend on funders who are distant from actual practices and who wrap the money in numerous regulatory constraints and uninformative evaluative measures.
 The organizations are typically conservative and hierarchical, less fluid when compared to the private sector.
-And they tend to view their "clients" as the problem cases that they often are, people whose voice isn't to be trusted when it comes to ideas for changing organizational tasks.
-After decades in the drug field, I wrote a book whose conclusion argues for small no-strings grants to community groups to experiment with local approaches (2006b)
+And they tend to view their "clients" as the problem cases that they sometimes are, people whose voices are not to be trusted when it comes to ideas for changing organizational tasks.
+After decades in the drug field, I wrote a book (Agar, 2006b) whose conclusion argues for small no-strings grants to community groups to experiment with local approaches.
+The argument in that social services world has all the chances of the proverbial snowball in hell.

-Another possibility are the politics and implementation barriers described earlier in my simple theory of the organization.
-Hierarchy, ego, control--All those words that come so easily to the lips to describe those at the top, words that in some cases reflect stereotypes rather than reality.
+Another possibility is the politics and implementation barriers described earlier in my simple theory of the organization.
+Hierarchy, ego, control-all those words that come so easily to the lips to describe those at the top, words that in some cases reflect stereotypes rather than reality.
 Add on noncompetitive environments in some cases.
-If you don't like the courts, what are you supposed to do, go to another court?
-Even for cancer treatment, where options do exist, if you're at one of the best cancer treatment centers in the country, what do you do next, consult with a tree surgeon?
+If you do not like the courts, what are you supposed to do, go to another court?
+Even for cancer treatment, where options do exist, if you are at one of the best cancer treatment centers in the country, what do you do next, consult with a tree surgeon?

-One thing I know, the model does work, even if it is old Argyris/Schein wine in an ethnographic bottle.
-It is only one among many possible ways to mix IRA logic and C/M questions with an organizational learning process.
-Ten years after leaving the university, I can say that the model lets me see and say more clearly what I think is possible when an organization asks me for help.
+One thing I do know, the blurred genre tale did work in the two cases described here, even if it is old Argyris/Schein wine in an ethnographic bottle.
+It is only one among many possible ways to mix IRA logic and context and meaning questions with an organizational learning process.
+I can say that the model lets me see and say more clearly what I think is possible when an organization asks me for help.